Génesis Carmona: Protest

 On 18 February 2014, Carmona participated in an anti-government demonstration.
 Protesters, dressed in white, planned to march down Cedeño Avenue to the Plaza de Toros.
 The march encountered military barricades and prevented the hundreds of demonstrators from advancing, with participants deciding to protest in the space in which they were confined.
 At 3:30pm, pro-government colectivos arrived on the scene and began to attack the protest with "[b]ottles, stones and gunfire".
 As shots rang out, individuals scattered into Cedeño Mall, seeking shelter from bullets.

 The attack resulted in several opposition protesters injured, 8 of those injured from gunshot wounds, including Carmona, who suffered a gunshot wound to the back of the head.
 Witnesses described that she sunk to the ground after a bullet penetrated her left occipital skull area.

 Carmona was then placed in the ICU.
 A day later on 19 February at 12:15 p.m, she died from "significant" brain damage due to gunshot trauma and loss of blood the following day.
-Dr. Carlos Rosales explained that the bullet was still in Carmona's brain and that if she had survived, she would have been blind.
+Physician Carlos Rosales explained that the bullet was still in Carmona's brain and that if she had survived, she would have been blind.